-Another thing to take into account the is the appointment system: there is a delay of around 2 months.
-If you let it go too long it might be too late, there might not be any appointments available and you’d go beyond the Brexit deadline.
+Another thing to take into account the is the appointment system: there is a delay of months in some Spanish provinces.
+If you let it go too long it might be too late, there might not be any appointments available and you’d go beyond 31/12/2020.

 And, very important too: I strongly recommend you to obtain your permanent status before Brexit if you’ve already had your residency card (or A4 sheet) for over 5 years but without the permanent status printed on it.
 Why?
 Same reason: nobody knows what’s beyond Brexit.